John Louis Petit: Petit as architect

 Petit designed two buildings: his own house at Upper Longdon, outside Lichfield, built in 1855; and St Philip's Church, Caerdeon for his brother-in-law, The Reverend William Edward Jelf, erected in 1861-2.

 He also influenced designs for other buildings, as well as providing indirect inspiration for other architects.
 He contributed to some alterations in St Paul's Cathedral as one of its few defenders at a time when the prevailing fashion was for neo-Gothic.

-The Chapel at Caerdeon, subsequently named St Philip's, still stands and has recently received Grade I listing.
+The Chapel at Caerdeon, subsequently named St Philip's, still stands and in 2018 received Grade I listing.
 The house at Upper Longdon ("Bumblekyte") was sold by his sisters in the 1890s, and was later demolished.
 The designs for both were exhibited at Architectural Exhibition Society annual shows.

 The chapel was criticised by Petit's detractors for not having the required Gothic components and resembling "something between a large lodge gate and a lady's rustic dairy".